Progress in Autonomous Driving Technologies

 Safety Standards

-As autonomous driving technologies advance, safety standards and regulations are evolving to ensure the safe deployment of self-driving vehicles.
-Regulatory bodies are working closely with industry stakeholders to establish guidelines and requirements for autonomous systems.
+With advances in autonomous tech, safety protocols and regulations are adapting to guarantee secure deployment of self-driving cars.
+Regulators collaborate with industry stakeholders to define standards and requirements for these systems.

 Ethical and Legal Frameworks